 If you do not want to pay any set up costs – then you may be interested in this latest Sky Broadband offer…

-Sky are offering both their award winning* broadband services at a reduced monthly rate and have scrapped the setup costs.
-All you pay is for the secure delivery of your Sky Q router in this limited time offer (£9.95).
-The Sky Hub and line rental are both included in listed prices.
+Sky are offering their award winning* broadband services at a reduced monthly rate and have scrapped all the setup costs – apart from the one-off £9.95 for the secure delivery of your new router.
+Furthermore, included in the pricing is a free Sky WIFI Hub, line rental and optional free anytime calls with this deal.
 Read on…

 Online Only Deals – Free Set-up & Activation – £9.95 secure router delivery fee

 Sky Broadband Essential is available here online for £25 per month for 18 months – at speeds averaging 11mb – the cost then reverts to the standard rate of £27pm: Check Essential availability »